How To Evaluate The Worth Of An eCommerce Business

 Discounted Cash Flow (DCF) Analysis isn't the primary way to evaluate the worth of an eCommerce business, but it is a useful analysis.

-The DCF analysis aims to show what a company will be worth in the future.
+The DCF analysis aims to show what a company will be worth.
 It's the estimated return on investment for purchasing the company, adjusted for time and inflation.

 A DCF analysis is best suited for traditional businesses with a stable history.
 Online business sales fluctuate more widely than traditional businesses, making this analysis less suitable for eCommerce.
 However, it can offer a decent look into what a company will be worth in the future, whether or not the projections are as accurate as they might be for a traditional business.